What are the Types of Brain Injuries?

 - Research if there was an alteration of alertness.

 - Classify the specifics of how the injury occurred.

-- In addition, determine the history of previous head injuries or concussion by an interview with the patient and family.
+- Besides, determine the history of previous head injuries or concussions by an interview with the patient and family.

 - Find about former alcohol use.

 - Determine former substance use.

 - Thus, determine former vocational pursuits, positions, and durations.

 - Determine former leisure pursuits, including hobbies, athletics, and other recreational pursuits.